zh3nis/word2vec_wt/README.md

+# SGNS with tied weights

+Code for the SGNS model with tied weights from the paper [Context Vectors Are Reflections of Word Vectors in Half the Dimensions](https://jair.org/index.php/jair/article/view/11368) (JAIR)

 Assuming you have cloned the git repository, navigate into this directory.
 To download the example text and evaluation data:

 ```shell